DefinitelyTyped/NugetAutomation/README.md

 Usages
 ======

 This is how the script can be used to generate a dry-run.
-Generating nuget packages, but not applying any side-effects (publishing to nuget, commiting to the git repo, pushing the code up to github).
+Generating nuget packages, but not applying any side-effects (publishing to nuget, committing to the git repo, pushing the code up to github).

     .\CreatePackages.ps1